namnamir/threat-hunting/Hunting-Ideas/hunting-index.md

 - File With Samsam Extension
 - Find Processes with Renamed Executables
 - Find Unusually Long CLI Commands
+- FireEye malicious URL NOT blocked and request in proxy
 - First Time Access to Jump Server for Peer Group
 - First Time Accessing an Internal Git Repository
 - First Time Accessing an Internal Git Repository Not Viewed by Peers